John R. Rickford

-John Russell Rickford (born September 16, 1949) is a Guyanese–American academic and author.
+John Russell Rickford (born September 16, 1949) is a Guyanese-American linguist.
 Rickford is the J. E. Wallace Sterling Professor of Linguistics and the Humanities at Stanford University's Department of Linguistics and the Stanford Graduate School of Education, where he has taught since 1980.
 His book Spoken Soul: The Story of Black English, which he wrote together with his son, Russell J. Rickford, won the American Book Award in 2000.

-Rickford is married to Angela Rickford.
-The two have four children: Shiyama, Russell, Anakela, and Luke.

-Life and Work
+Life and work

 Education

-Rickford earned his B.A. in Sociolinguistics at the University of California, Santa Cruz (1968–1971) on a Fulbright undergraduate scholarship.
-Rickford continued his education at the University of Pennsylvania where he earned his MA in linguistics (1971–1973) and later his PhD in linguistics in 1979.
+Rickford earned his B.A. in sociolinguistics at the University of California, Santa Cruz (1968–1971), on a Fulbright undergraduate scholarship.
+He continued his education at the University of Pennsylvania where he earned his MA in linguistics (1971–1973) and later his PhD in linguistics in 1979.

 Professional career

 Before working at Stanford University, Rickford held lectures in linguistics at the University of Guyana and was named Assistant Dean, Faculty of Arts, between 1979 and 1980.
-He later started teaching at Stanford University in 1980 as a Visiting Assistant Linguistics Professor before being named Associate Professor, with tenure, in linguistics (1986).
+He later started teaching at Stanford University in 1980 as a Visiting Assistant Linguistics Professor before being named associate professor, with tenure, in linguistics (1986).
 While working in the United States, Rickford has kept contact with the University of Guyana as external examiner for linguistics courses, MA, and PhD theses (1982–present).

 Field of expertise

 Rickford's sociolinguistic research focuses on the relation between language variation and ethnicity, social class, variation and change.
 He is especially interested in the varieties of English spoken by marginalized communities in relation to ethical and economical characteristics.
-His research focuses on African American Vernacular English (AAVE) or Ebonics, spoken by many African Americans and the role linguistics plays in the educational context.
+His research focuses on African-American Vernacular English (AAVE) or Ebonics, spoken by many African Americans and the role linguistics plays in the educational context.
 Through his work, Rickford aims to close linguistic gaps across cultures.

-Rickford's expertise is African American Vernacular English, which garnered national attention in the U.S. when the Oakland, California school board recognized the variety as an official dialect of English and educated teachers in its use.
+Rickford's expertise is African-American Vernacular English, which garnered national attention in the U.S. when the Oakland, California school board recognized the variety as an official dialect of English and educated teachers in its use.
 Rickford argues that AAVE is systematic and rule-governed like all natural speech.
 Rickford has researched and written extensively on the topic and was an outspoken supporter of the decision.

 Rickford also engages in research regarding pidgin and creole languages.
-Most of Rickford's data comes from English-based creoles of the Caribbean.
-Especially, Guyanese Creole, Jamaican and Barbadian and American English.
-He is the author, co-author and or editor of 117 academic scholarly articles and 16 books between since his first publication in 1974.
+Most of his data comes from English-based creoles of the Caribbean, especially, Guyanese Creole, Jamaican and Barbadian and American English.